mckn1ght/CasaDeMarcat/README.md

  -0.80 The receipt is also saved in the database
  -0.80 Implemented the "give change" functionality
  -0.80 The "TOTAL" buton will now erase the table if there are only cancelled items and their total is 0
- -0.80 Main table is now dinamically extended(At first there are only 47 line just to make sure it's visually pleasing)
+ -0.80 Main table is now dinamically extended(At first there are only 47 lines just to make sure it's visually pleasing)